EdgeWorks-Games-Archive/SquareCubed/readme.md

 GPLv3 for non-commercial.
 Contact EdgeWorks Games(TM) for commercial licensing.

+## Blink ##
+Blink is the game this engine was started for.
+Currently the source for Blink and this engine are exactly the same thing.
+Assets for blink are in this repository as well.

 ## Modding ##
 If you want to make a mod for this engine or games built on it, you do not need to download the entire engine source and build it.
 We